ksu-is/Hotel-Python/projectroadmap.md

 (3) With the Payment() Function, the agent will be able to input credit card information or select a cash option.

+(4) With the Guest Requests() Function, the agent will be able to input any special requests a room may want.
+This includes extra towels, extra pillows, high or low floor room.